bostontrader/crypto-docker/2020/BSV-BitcoinSV/README.md

 ```sh
 $ gdbgui -r "src/bitcoind -printtoconsole -rpcuser=user -rpcpassword=password"
 ```
 The enables gdbgui to invoke gdb which will load src/bitcoind and get it ready to run.
 Gdugui will print a log message saying "View gdbgui at http://nn.nn.nn.nn:5000"  From your browser of choice on the host system, browse to that address.
 There it is!

+Beware!
+If you just cannot connect then there's probably trouble with your firewall.
+Unfortunately, figuring that out is far outside the scope of these docs. :-(

 To help you get started with debugging, go to the bottom of the browser where you see "enter gdb command".
 Type **b main** This means to break at the entry of the main function.
 Next, type **start**  this "starts" bitcoind.
 I'll let you contemplate the subtleties of what that actually means.
 Better type, type **s** (for step).
 Then doit again and again..
 Now you're walking through the code!